 9. Give better information about the complaints process

 DISP 1.6.1 says a firm must send the customer a prompt written acknowledgement.
 But what is prompt?
-One reader remarked: I have sent an email to xxxxxx’s complaint email address 5 days ago and had no acknowledgement from them.
+Some firms never send an acknowledgement at all, just a reply in the 7th or 8th week.

 Few lenders give a good indication of the details of the complaints procedure on their websites.
 If firms provided more indications about when a customer was likely to get a response and the timescales for paying any redress, their customer services would have fewer telephone calls to deal with.